GraceInAuburn/ninja-announcements/readme.txt

 Donate link: http://wpninjas.net
 Tags: announcement, alert, notice
 Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.1
-Stable tag: 1.0
+Stable tag: 1.2.2

 This plugin lets you create announcements (text and/or media) that are displayed in various places of your WordPress installation.

 == Description ==

+Version 1.2.2 Fixes a major bug that some users were experiencing.
+This bug caused the announcement editor to appear all white.
+Please download the new version.

 The Ninja Announcements plugin displays small portions of text and/or images/video on pages and posts.
 Generally, these are used to let your visitors know about something special.
 They can be scheduled so that they are only displayed